Module 2: Core Skills & Counseling Basics

 Know Who You Are

-Being grounded in your identity "in Christ" is a must for a Christian Counselor.
+Being grounded in your identity "in Christ" is a must for a Christian counselor.
 This is a main area of attack by the enemy.
-The enemy knows that if we are either ignorant of, or confused about, who we are (according to God), it will cause a lot of turmoil and damage in our lives.
-One root cause for many mental and emotional disorders is people not really knowing who they are.
-Unbelievers and believers alike struggle with identity issues, and this is due to an ignorance of the scriptures.
-For this reason, before you begin counseling others, it is critical that you are grounded in who you are "in Christ".
+The enemy knows that if we are ignorant of, or confused about who we are, then it will cause a lot of damage and turmoil in our lives.
+Often times, one of the root causes behind many mental and emotional issues is people not knowing and being grounded in who they are.
+Unbelievers and believers alike struggle with identity issues and this is due to an ignorance of, or a lack of belief in, the scriptures.
+For this reason, before you begin counseling others it is critical that you be grounded in your identity "in Christ".

 Begin by asking yourself this question, as a believer: Who am I?

-Do you struggle to answer this question?
-If yes, then it means you need to gain more understanding about your identity "in Christ".
-A clue to where to find the answer is the Bible.
-If you are having trouble answering this question, please reach out via the form below, and support will be provided to build you up in this area.
+If you find yourself struggling to answer this question, then you need to gain more understanding about who you are "in Christ" before starting to counsel others.
+If you need support, please reach out via the form below and support will be provided to build you up in this area.

 Begin by asking yourself this question, as a believer: Who am I?

-Do you struggle to answer this question?
-If yes, then it means you need to gain more understanding about your identity "in Christ".
-A clue to where to find the answer is the Bible.
-If you are having trouble answering this question, please reach out via the form below, and support will be provided to build you up in this area.
+If you find yourself struggling to answer this question, then you need to gain more understanding about who you are "in Christ" before starting to counsel others.
+If you need support, please reach out via the form below and support will be provided to build you up in this area.

 Genuinely Care About Others

 The heart of a counselor rejoices to see others restored and set free from bondage.
 Counselors genuinely care about each client they work with.
-When you sincerely care about those you work with, they will be able to feel that you care for them (and remember, some people have never felt genuine love and care from another person).
-In this way, you are able to share the love of Christ with them.
-Now, while it is important to deeply and authentically care about the well-being, healing, and success of your clients, it is critical that you not get so emotionally "drawn in" during a session that you become emotionally overwhelmed or triggered.
-You will need to remain detached enough during a session that you don't let your emotions get the best of you.
+When you sincerely care about those you work with, they will be able to feel it and that is a very healing experience.
+Remember, some people have never felt genuine love and care from another person before.
+In this way, you are able to share the love of Christ with them in an experiential way.
+Now, while it is important to deeply and authentically care about the healing and success of your clients, it is also critical not to get so emotionally "drawn in" during a session that you become emotionally overwhelmed or too emotionally invested.
+You will need to practice remaining emotionally detached enough during each counseling session so that your emotions won't get the best of you.

 Throughout your work as a counselor, you will hear some terrible, traumatic, shocking, cruel, and painful stories from your clients.
 It is essential that you are able to hold a safe space for them where you "observe the conversation" but do not get pulled in so much that you break down emotionally.
 If you do start to feel emotionally overwhelmed in a session, take a few deep breaths and pull yourself back to being the "distant observer".
-As your client is sharing their story, think of yourself as someone who is watching a movie, and remain emotionally detached as you listen.
-Don't "take on" their pain or become overly empathetic; instead you can share your compassion by saying, "That must have been really difficult for you, and I'm sorry that happened to you."
+As your client is sharing his or her story, think of yourself as someone who is watching a movie, and remain emotionally detached as you listen.
+Don't "take on" your client's pain or become overly empathetic, instead, you can share your compassion by saying, "That must have been really difficult for you, and I'm sorry that happened to you."

 Throughout your work as a counselor, you will hear some terrible, traumatic, shocking, cruel, and painful stories from your clients.
 It is essential that you are able to hold a safe space for them where you "observe the conversation" but do not get pulled in so much that you break down emotionally.
 If you do start to feel emotionally overwhelmed in a session, take a few deep breaths and pull yourself back to being the "distant observer".
-As your client is sharing their story, think of yourself as someone who is watching a movie, and remain emotionally detached as you listen.
-Don't "take on" their pain or become overly empathetic; instead you can share your compassion by saying, "That must have been really difficult for you, and I'm sorry that happened to you."
+As your client is sharing his or her story, think of yourself as someone who is watching a movie, and remain emotionally detached as you listen.
+Don't "take on" your client's pain or become overly empathetic, instead, you can share your compassion by saying, "That must have been really difficult for you, and I'm sorry that happened to you."

 Study the Word Daily

-As a Christian Counselor, you need to know the scriptures.
-Your knowledge and understanding of biblical truth is what sets you apart from a secular counselor.
+As a Christian counselor, you need to know the scriptures.
+Your understanding of biblical truth is what sets you apart from a secular counselor.
 Therefore, you will need to study daily.
-This can include teachings from biblical teachers and pastors, but you must touch the word of God daily.
+This can include teachings from biblically sound teachers and pastors, but you must touch the word of God daily.
 A love for God's word is something all believers have, but sometimes we can become lazy when it comes to reading and studying the scriptures.
 As a counselor in ministry, this is not an option for you.
-If people are counting on you for biblical direction, you must know the scriptures, and know them rightly divided, so as not to spread false teachings or misguide others.
-We are commanded in 2 Timothy 2:15 to "Study to shew thyself approved unto God, a workman that needeth not to be ashamed, rightly dividing the word of truth."
-To learn more about understanding right division, please review the series Rightly Dividing the Word of Truth by Grace Bible Community Church.
-For women, we have a weekly Women's Bible Study every Tuesday, Thursday, and Saturday that is another great way to help keep you in God's word.

 If you have any questions regarding the Bible or how best to study it, please feel free to reach out with your questions using the form below.